 In addition to posting a surety bond, potential Wisconsin notary publics must do the following to get licensed:

-- have at least the equivalent of an eighth grade education
+- Minimum equivalent of an eighth grade education

-- not have unacceptable arrest or convictions records under the Wisconsin Statutes
+- No unacceptable arrest or convictions records under Wisconsin Statutes

 - Purchase an engraved official seal or official rubber stamp